-- 1. On behalf of the Group of Member States of the Non-Aligned Movement Parties to the Treaty on the Non-Proliferation of Nuclear Weapons, I congratulate you on your election to chair the second session of the Preparatory Committee for the 2020 Review Conference and assures you of its cooperation. - 2.
-The preparatory committee sessions are indeed an opportunity for us to evaluate the implementation of undertakings of the States Parties under the Treaty, and identify the areas in which, and the means through which, further progress should be sought in the future to strengthen the implementation of the Treaty and to achieve its universality.
+- 1. It is an honor for the Bolivarian Republic of Venezuela to take the floor on behalf of the Group of Member States of the Non-Aligned Movement Parties to the Treaty on the Non-Proliferation of Nuclear Weapons, I congratulate you on your election to chair the third session of the Preparatory Committee for the 2020 Review Conference and assures you of its full support and cooperation. - 2.
+The preparatory committee sessions are indeed an opportunity for us to evaluate the implementation of undertakings of the States Parties under the Treaty, and identify the areas in which, and the means through which, further progress should be sought in the future to ensure the full, effective, and balanced implementation of the Treaty and to achieve its universality.